Here is a look at the life of Khalid Sheikh Mohammed, one of the alleged 9/11 co-conspirators.

 Birth place: Kuwait

-Marriage: wife's name unavailable publicly
+Marriage: Wife’s name unavailable publicly

-Has been called "the mastermind of the September 11th attacks."
+Has been called the mastermind of the September 11th attacks.

-Is sometimes referred to as KSM.
+Is sometimes called KSM.

-1996 - Is indicted on seven counts of terror conspiracy in the Southern District of New York for his alleged involvement in a Philippines-based plot to blow up 12 U.S.-bound commercial airliners in 48 hours.
-Referred to as the "Bojinka Plot."
+1996 - Mohammed is indicted on seven counts of terror conspiracy in the Southern District of New York for his alleged involvement in a failed plot to blow up as many as a dozen American commercial airliners over the Pacific.

 September 6, 2006 - The United States acknowledges Mohammed has been held at a secret overseas CIA prison and is being transferred to Guantanamo Bay, Cuba where he will face a trial before a military commission.

-April 16, 2009 - The U.S. Justice Department releases a 2005 memo which states that Mohammed was waterboarded 183 times in March 2003.
+April 16, 2009 - The Justice Department releases a 2005 memo which states that Mohammed was waterboarded 183 times in March 2003.